 When the news came out that there were benefits to drinking coffee, the world gladly accepted it, because it meant that everyone could continue their coffee-chugging habits.
 But, despite the few benefits that coffee offers, its cons might outweigh its pros when it comes to digestive and skin health.

-Even though there are benefits to drinking coffee, this list is incredibly short in comparison to the cons.
+Even though there are benefits to drinking coffee, this list is incredibly short in comparison to the negatives.
 Drinking coffee can increase your focus, enhance your mood and stimulate your cortisol levels to wake up.
 It’s also been popularly touted that coffee can lower the risk of Type 2 Diabetes, prevent age-related cognitive decline and even boost athletic performance.

-But, again, these few benefits may not be worth what coffee does to the inside – and outside – of your body.
+✋ But, again, these few benefits may not be worth what coffee does to the inside, and outside, of your body.

-The problem with over producing insulin is that it makes your body produce excess sebum, new skin cells and also increases inflammatory responses in the body.
-This means more stuff to clog your pores and make your skin swollen and red.
+The problem with overproducing insulin is that it makes your body produce excess sebum, new skin cells, and also increases inflammatory responses in the body.
+This means more stuff to clog your pores and 🔴 make your skin swollen and red.

 Together, and combined with acidic coffee, it is a recipe for terrible skin.
 Those who consume more than a single cup of coffee in a day are more likely to suffer skin problems as a result.

 Aside from the fact that sugar in coffee leads to the spike and crash 📈💥 in sugar levels that make you crave more sugar, coffee itself is made up of a chemical composition that boosts your stress hormones and stimulates your cravings for calorie-dense carbs.